 The Group has entered into commercial property leases on its investment property portfolio.
 Based on an evaluation of the terms and conditions of the arrangements, the Group has determined that it retains all the significant risks and rewards of ownership of these properties and accounts for them as operating leases.

-In determining significant risks and benefits of ownerships, the Group considered, among others, the significance of the lease term as compared with the estimated useful life of the related asset.
-The Group accordingly accounted for these as operating leases.
-The future minimum rentals receivables under non-cancelable operating lease amounted to ₱4,269 million, ₱4,445 million and ₱2,369 million as of September 30, 2011, 2010 and 2009, respectively (see Note 34).
+A number of the Group's operating lease contracts are accounted for as noncancellable operating leases and the rest are cancellable.
+In determining whether a lease contract is cancellable or not, the Group considers among others, the significance of the penalty, including the economic consequence to the lessee.